ARM-software/ebbr/source/chapter2-uefi.rst

 - EfiResetShutdown()
   * EfiResetShutdown must not reboot the system.

+The UEFI Runtime service ResetSystem() must output stable, reliable and unique messages for all supportable error conditions and failures, including resets.

 If firmware updates are supported through the Runtime Service of UpdateCapsule(), then ResetSystem() might need to support the following
 command: